giuseppefioccola/draft-cgfabk-nmrg-ibn-generative-ai/draft-cgfabk-nmrg-ibn-generative-ai.md

 # Introduction

-This document describes AI model specialization based on Low-Rank Adaptation (LoRA) for Intent-Based Networking.
-LoRA-based specialization offers a scalable, efficient path to creating highly targeted generative models for Intent-Based Networking (IBN).
+This document describes how transfer learning techniques can be adopted to design generative AI specialized models for Intent-Based Networking (IBN).
+It also describes tools, such as Low-rank Adaptation (LoRA), for achieving efficient and scalable transfer learning in data networks for designing targeted generative models for Intent-Based Networking (IBN).

-The concepts of LoRA Hub and LoRA Flow provide a modular framework for the rapid adaptation and composition of specialized knowledge, addressing the challenges identified in {{AI-Challenges}} and enabling the dynamic, multi-domain use cases of {{IBN-UseCases}}.
+The objective of this document is define a framework for the rapid adaptation and composition of specialized knowledge, addressing the challenges identified in {{AI-Challenges}} and enabling the dynamic, multi-domain use cases of {{IBN-UseCases}}.

 Future work should focus on interoperability, governance, and autonomous management to fully realize the potential of this approach.